kowainik/org/style-guide.md

 Constructor fields should be strict, unless there is an explicit reason to make them lazy.
-This helps to avoid space leaks and gives you an error instead of a warning incase you forget to initialize some fields.
+This helps to avoid space leaks and gives you an error instead of a warning in case you forget to initialize some fields.

 ```haskell
 -- + Good